Get started with the Java SDK

 When posting to a specific resource, you must include a payload.
 This payload (in the case of Shopping Lists, a ShoppingListUpdate) contains an array of update actions and the last seen version of the resource.

-Update actions and payloads are created using builders.
+You can create update actions and payloads by using builders.

 // Create the payload - a ShoppingListUpdate - with the current version of the Shopping List and the update actions.